-The purchase of chemicals must be approved by the Health/Safety Department.
+The Health/ Safety Department must approve the purchase of chemicals.
 The purchase of specific athletic and playground equipment must be authorized through the Facilities Division Plan review and permit process to ensure that proper safety standards are met.
 Procedures shall be included in the Purchasing Manual published by the Superintendent.